One year. Countless lives changed for the better.

 Amnesty contributed to some notable wins for LGBTIQIA+ rights throughout 2022.

-In a key affirmation of the rights to dignity, happiness and family life, South Korea’s Supreme Court that having children should not hinder the recognition of the legal gender of transgender individuals.
+In a key affirmation of the rights to dignity, happiness and family life, South Korea’s Supreme Court ruled that having children should not hinder the recognition of the legal gender of transgender individuals.

 In July, same-sex marriage became legal in Switzerland, after almost two-thirds of the population expressed their support in a referendum.
 Slovenia followed suit in October, legalising same-sex marriage after a constitutional court ruling.